mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 Normally you need the user's password to do it, but I found a way to do it without the password.
 You just need to be able to execute code on their computer.
 It works by using Chrome's Remote Debugging Protocol.

 If you wanna skip this dumb blog post and just get the demo code, here ya go: [https://github.com/defaultnamehere/cookie_crimes](https://github.com/defaultnamehere/cookie_crimes).
+There's also a [Metasploit module](https://github.com/rapid7/metasploit-framework/blob/9616a9f79de0b22bfd142f12affd74cecbbd4413/documentation/modules/post/multi/gather/chrome_cookies.md).
 Don't spend it all at once.

 For how it works and how I found it, you need only _find within yourself the strength to scroll this page_.